rizqimtiaz/BioChain/README.md

 - **Investors** buy fractional shares (in $BIO) and earn proportional rights to the underlying IP.
-- **Verifier laboratories** sign IP-NFTs after running validation tests, producing an immutable audit trail for regulators.
+- **Verifier laboratories** sign IP-NFTs after running validation tests, building a decentralized peer-review trust score.
+- **Wearable + lab data** is hashed (SHA-256) and anchored to the trial, producing an immutable audit trail for regulators.

 ---